catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 The money paid into the Presbytery Account is the property of the parish and not the personal income of the parish priest.
 Monies held in the presbytery account are held for the benefit of the parish priest and assistant priest(s).

-Parishioners should be informed and educated that the 'first collection', the presbytery collection, is exclusively for:
+Parishioners should be informed and educated that the ‘first collection’, the presbytery collection, is exclusively for:

 * the support of the priests of the parish
 * the support and subsidy of a great number of priests throughout the Archdiocese
 * the support of the Archbishop
 * the support of *pastores emeriti__.*

-See 'Religious order–administered parishes' belowfor further details on what happens when the pastoral care of a parish is assigned to a religious order and one of their clergy is appointed parish priest.
+See **‘Religious order–administered parishes’ below** for further details on what happens when the pastoral care of a parish is assigned to a religious order and one of their clergy is appointed parish priest.

 ### Income from presbytery collections (first collections)